telekom/gateway-kong-fork/PLUGINS.md

 - originally, every request reported 8 spans - 3 for kong and 5 for the jumper component, we combined the 3 kong spans into one
     - since we have disabled the kong balancer, we are only using the Request and Proxy spans, while the relevant balancer span events are moved to the proxy span
 - replaced the kong consumer id by kong consumer name which is more human-readable
-- related to Horizon - the eventing component of Tardis - we added the publisher and subscriber id - also to improve readability and make it easier to debug problems
+- related to Horizon - the eventing component - we added the publisher and subscriber id - to improve readability and make it easier to debug problems
-- added the X-tardis-traceid - included in all spans - helps to collect all spans related to the lifecycle of a request across all Tardis components
+- added the X-tardis-traceid - included in all spans - helps to collect all spans related to the lifecycle of a request across all T‧AR‧D‧I‧S components
-- added the X-tardis-consumer-side tag which helps identify the first span of the request and this then helps calculate how long it took Tardis to handle the request
+- added the X-tardis-consumer-side tag which helps identify the first span of the request and this then helps calculate how long it took T‧AR‧D‧I‧S to handle the request

 ### JWT Keycloak
 - official website - https://github.com/gbbirkisson/kong-plugin-jwt-keycloak